wikimedia/wikipedia-wikiwidgets-Formicarium/README.md

 Tasks
 -----
-* Allow to add ants with different rules
+* Allow ants with different rules
-* Make the width and height adjustable from the template
+* Use classes instead of ids?